brillig/

 /// Used to get data from an outside source.

-/// this is intended for things like state tree reads, and shouldn't be confused
+/// Also referred to as an Oracle, intended for things like state tree reads;

-/// with e.g. blockchain price oracles.
+/// it shouldn't be confused with e.g. blockchain price oracles.

 ForeignCall {

-/// Interpreted by caller context, ie this will have different meanings depending on
+/// Interpreted by caller context, ie. this will have different meanings depending on

 /// who the caller is.